-If you are planning to use the feature service for editing, it is recommended that you only add data to the map document that you want to edit.
+If you plan to use the feature service for editing, Esri recommends that you only add data you want to edit to the map document.
 Publish data that you don't want to edit, such as basemap layers, in a different service.
 For more information about planning your operational and basemap services, see Map service planning.
 Another alternative is to use an ArcGIS Online basemap.
-For more information on designing a map to overlay online maps and services, see Designing a map to overlay ArcGIS Online, Google Maps, and Bing Maps.
+For more information on designing a map to overlay online maps and services, see Designing a map to overlay ArcGIS Online, Google Maps, or Bing Maps.

 You can edit features that have z-values.
-For more information, see Editing features with z-values in feature services.
+For more information, see Configure default z-values for editable feature services.

 Enterprise or workgroup geodatabase-specific requirements

 The following describe feature service data requirements specific to data stored in an enterprise or workgroup geodatabase:

 - All data must be from a single geodatabase.

 - You can publish tables or feature classes that are not registered with the geodatabase; however, publishing views is not supported.

 - If you plan to allow edits to the data in the feature service, the owner of the data must grant editing permissions on the data to editors.
 When using operating system authentication, these permissions must be granted to the ArcGIS Server account.